DIT Overview

 - Ability to create Buy-in

 All DIT decisions are made with team discussion and, when necessary, a majority vote.
-Dave Tebo and Mat Rehkopf maintain ultimate decision making authority for issues regarding policy, staffing, and resource allocation.
+Brad Lusk and Mat Rehkopf maintain ultimate decision making authority for issues regarding policy, staffing, and resource allocation.